 When you go to make a patch design, you are honoring God by using what he gave you.
 Now, the act of creation doesn’t automatically imply the skills you need for the way you’re trying it.
 Margaret Mitchell, who wrote “Gone With The Wind,” was not a rap singer.
 Frank Lloyd Wright was not a chef.
 Julia Child was not a famous painter.

-Advance PP Slide 2 \ Sand Pile
+Advance PP Slide 2 Sand Pile

-If you dump out a pile of sand and throw some rocks in it,.
-Have you created something?
+If you dump out a pile of sand and throw some rocks in it, have you created something?
 Well, maybe you can.
 You’ve made something that didn’t exist before and wouldn’t exist now except for you.
 To that extent, you really have changed something in your world.
 But what if, instead, you had raked out that sand in swirling patterns, and thoughtfully placed those rocks in a balanced way.
 You would have made a Japanese Buddhist sand garden, suitable for meditation.

 Advance PP Slide 3 Zen Garden